 Venous malformations are relatively common compared to other vascular malformations.

 Pressure garments are very helpful for preventing discomfort arising in venous malformations of the arms and legs.
 Pain arising following injury or clot formation will usually respond to paracetamol.

 How can they be treated?

-Venous malformations should be assessed and treated by a team of specialists including paediatric dermatologists, radiologists and/or plastic or vascular surgeons.
-The options for treatment depend on the size and location of the malformation and the blood vessels involved.
-Some or all of the following options are possible.
+Venous malformations are assessed and treated by a team of specialists including paediatric dermatologists, interventional radiologists and plastic surgeons.
+The options for treatment depend on the size and location of the malformation.
+If a venous malformation is not causing any problems, treatment may not be needed.

 Our patients provide us with a range of extraordinary stories.
 Catch up with their their own accounts in which they describe how they battle the most complex illnesses.